ShrutiTiwarkar/WinRT19_Project/ShrutiTiwarkar/Codes/ReadMe.txt

 		7. All this process creates two Files in the Directory
-			- Usese must view "Record.txt"
+			- User must view "Record.txt"
 			- This File displays all the entries done uptill Now.

 		8. Temp.txt